datawire/ambassador-docs/docs/emissary/3.2/howtos/prometheus.md

 and going to `http://localhost:9090/` from a web browser

-In the UI, click the dropdown and see all of the stats Prometheus is able to scrape from $productName$.
+In the UI, discover all the stats Prometheus is able to scrape from $productName$ by searching for expressions starting with `envoy` and `ambassador`.

 The Prometheus data model is, at its core, time-series based.
 Therefore, it makes it easy to represent rates, averages,